by Lee Cottrill

 Business Development Director

-SkinViva Training is proud to have an extremely passionate and proactive Facebook support community of over 500 members (known affectionately as ‘Skinjectors’) who are all previous delegates of aesthetics training in BOTOX® and dermal fillers.
+SkinViva Training Academy is proud to have an extremely passionate and proactive Facebook support community of over 500 members (known affectionately as ‘Skinjectors’) who are all previous delegates of aesthetics training in BOTOX® and dermal fillers.

 The community is often the centre of hot debate and this week, I have been part of an interesting discussion about whether a prescribing nurse can prescribe for a patient where the person administering the treatment is NOT a nurse.
 Specifically, in this case, the debate centred around paramedics who have recently been contacting me to say how hard it is to find a prescriber.